Gold mines, offbeat events, theater and spirited taiko drumming on a former island of exile

-Two hours from the nearest city by boat from Niigata's coast, Sado Island was once remote enough to serve as a dumping ground for politicians and intellectuals out of favor with the government.
-When gold was discovered on Sado right at the turn of the 17th century, however, the sleepy island's fate changed forever.
+Two and a half hours by car ferry or 67 minutes by jetfoil from the nearest city on Niigata's coast, Sado Island was once remote enough to serve as a dumping ground for politicians and intellectuals out of favor with the government.
+When gold was discovered on Sado at the turn of the 17th century, the sleepy island's fate changed forever.

-These days Sado is a great little island retreat best known for its association with the dynamic drumming group Kodo and the Earth Celebration, a yearly event focusing on drumming, humanity, nature and Japanese culture.
-Sado's onsen represent another attraction, as is the award-winning sake produced from its rice.
-Cycling, camping and water sports are big draws, and you can even pan for gold here.
+These days Sado is a great little island retreat best known for its association with Kodo, the dynamic drumming group, and for the Earth Celebration, a yearly event focusing on drumming, humanity, nature, and Japanese culture.
+Sado's onsen (hot spring) is another attraction, as is the award-winning sake produced from the rice grown on the island.
+The rice is produced using sustainable and environmentally friendly farming methods to protect the population of Japanese crested ibis (Toki).
+Cycling, camping, and water sports are popular, and you can even pan for gold here.

 Sado Island can only be reached by ferry.

-You can take the Sado Kisen ferry from three different places, but some of them do not run all year long.
+You can take the Sado Kisen ferry from two locations, but some ferries do not operate all year round.
 The Niigata-Ryotsu route offers a passenger jetfoil and car ferry.
 The jetfoil is faster but more expensive, while the car ferry takes over twice as long but is less than half the price.
-This is the most popular option, and runs at least ten times daily.
+This is the most popular option.

 Political and intellectual enemies like Zeami and Nichiren were banished here until the 1700s

 The island is home to the world-renowned taiko ensemble Kodo

 Sado is famous for its endangered Japanese crested ibis

 Sado has picturesque beaches, cascading rice paddies, and winding mountain roads.
 There's great hiking and swimming to be enjoyed.
 Best navigated by driving the scenic routes around the island, Sado shows a rugged side of Japan that many never see.